bureson/nn-compass/scenes/outro.md

 # Description
 You have completed the Competency Compass Part I.

-Click ‘Complete’ and you will be directed to the self-evaluation part.
+Click ‘Submit’ and you will be directed to the self-evaluation part.